codizalry/image-compression/README.md

 - Clicking the optimization button on individual images in the Media Library.
 - Using the bulk action feature to optimize multiple images at once.

 == Frequently Asked Questions ==

-= Does this plugin work for previously uploaded images? = Yes, it does!
-You can optimize previously uploaded images by either:
+= Does this plugin work for previously uploaded images? =
-1. Clicking the optimization button on individual images in the Media Library.
+Yes, you can optimize previously uploaded images by either clicking the optimization button on individual images or using the bulk action feature in the Media Library.
-2. Using the bulk action feature to optimize multiple images at once.

-= What image formats are supported? =
-The plugin supports JPEG, and PNG formats.

-= Will this replace the original images? =
-No, the plugin retains the original images while creating optimized versions and WebP files.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
-* Initial release with automatic image compression and WebP generation.
+* Initial release of the plugin.
+* Automatic WebP generation for new uploads.
+* Manual optimization for existing images.

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
-Initial release - Install now to start optimizing your images and generating WebP files automatically.
+Initial release.